Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Continuation of the resolvent on

 \begin{remark} Let $(X,g)$ be a manifold which admits a decomposition $X=K\cup_{i\in J^c} E^c_j \cup_{j\in J^r} E_j^r$ where $(K,g)$ is a smooth compact manifold with boundary, $(E^c_j,g)$ are isometric to standard cusp neighbourhoods (and thus have constant curvature) and $(E^r_j,g)$ are isometric to

 where $u\in[0,1]\to h(u)$ is a one parameter smooth family of tensors on $\{|y|\leq 1\}$.
-Combining this with the parametrix construction from \cite{MM}, the same proof as above yields the meromorphic continuation of the resolvent $R(s)$ of $\Delta_g$ to $s\in\cc$, with poles of finite multiplicities. \end{remark}
+Combining this with the parametrix construction from \cite{MM} -and \cite{GuiDMJ} for the issue about the points $n/2-\nn$-, the same proof as above yields the meromorphic continuation of the resolvent $R(s)$ of $\Delta_g$ to $s\in\cc$, with poles of finite rank. \end{remark}